foldl/WritingTools/README.md

 1. Configure your profile.

    Copy `profile.json.in` to `profile.json`.
 Fill in the path of the quantized model file and other options (see [ChatLLM.cpp](https://github.com/foldl/chatllm.cpp)):

+   To setup an local LLM, just define a list of options required by [ChatLLM.cpp](https://github.com/foldl/chatllm.cpp):

    ```js
    {